ruby/www.ruby-lang.org/en/news/_posts/2017-12-27-fukuoka-ruby-award-2018.md

 Please email the application form to award@f-ruby.com.

-This year, we have the following special prizes:
+This year, there are the following special prizes:

 The winner of the AWS Prize will receive:

-* Amazon Fire Tablet(subject to change)
+* Amazon Fire Tablet (subject to change)
 * AWS architect technical consultation

 The winner of the GMO Pepabo Prize will receive: